GovTechSG/seed-documentation/post-onboarding-instructions/post-onboarding-steps-and-verification.md

-# SEED post onboarding verification steps
+# SEED post onboarding steps

 Following the SEED onboarding, complete the post onboarding steps.

-If you are a GCC 1.0 user, make sure to complete the verification steps.
+?> If you are a GCC 1.0 user, make sure to complete your [post onboarding verification steps](post-onboarding-instructions/gcc-1.0-users).

 - Post onboarding instructions for macOS
   - [Post onboarding instructions for macOS 11(Big Sur) and 12 (Monterey)](post-onboarding-instructions/mac-os.md)